areuschel/Income-Expenditure/README.md

 #### Checking PCA Assumptions:
 - <b>Continuous variables</b>
    - ❌✅
+   - categorical variables changed to binary 0's and 1's
 - <b>Linear relationships between variables</b>
    - ✅
 - <b>High sample size</b>
    - ✅
 - <b>No significant outliers</b>
    - ❌
+   - Hu does not check for outliers before using PCA

 ### Full Model, Replication

-1. Number of principal componenets = 3
+1. Number of optimal principal componenets = 3

    - This number is selected from the scree plot below where the 'elbow' is.
-In other words, where does the proportion of variance from one PC to the next 'drop-off'/ each subsequent PC explains around the same % of variance.
+In other words, where does the proportion of variance from one PC to the next 'drop-off'?/ Where does each subsequent PC explain around the same % of variance as the previous?

 ![scree](/Scree_rep1.png?raw=true "PCA")